-- The RCTP applies tenure and promotion guidelines as a part of its deliberations.
-In conjunction with the R&R Committee of the Regional Campuses Faculty Senate, the RCTP shares T&P issues and concerns with the faculty. - The tenured members of each campus formulate and revise internal procedures for tenure and promotion.
+- The RCTP Committee applies tenure and promotion guidelines as a part of its deliberations.
+In conjunction with the Rights and Responsibilities Committee (R&R) of the Regional Campuses Faculty Senate, the RCTP Committee shares tenure and promotion issues and concerns with the faculty. - The tenured members of each campus formulate and revise internal procedures for tenure and promotion.
 Local procedures should be consistent with the guidelines published in the Regional Campuses Faculty Manual.
-Inconsistencies noted by RCTP during their deliberations will be communicated to the chair of the Rights and Responsibilities Committee.
-The local campus procedures will then be reviewed for clarity and consistency with the Regional Campuses Faculty Manual.

-- The RCTP receives from the Vice Provost all files of faculty and professional librarians being considered for promotion or tenure.
-The RCTP reviews each file and determines whether it supports the conclusions and recommendations of the campus T&P committees and campus deans.
+Inconsistencies noted by the RCTP Committee during their deliberations will be communicated to the chair of the Rights and Responsibilities Committee.
+The local campus procedures will then be reviewed for clarity and consistency with the Regional Campuses Faculty Manual. - The RCTP Committee receives from the Vice Provost and Executive Dean for Regional Campuses and Continuing Education all files of faculty and professional librarians being considered for promotion or tenure.
+The RCTP Committee reviews each file and determines whether it supports the conclusions and recommendations of the campus tenure and promotion committees and campus deans.
 This review includes an examination of decisions to determine consistency with the criteria published in the Manual.
-In reviewing files the responsibility of the RCTP is two fold: - a) To verify that criteria used by campus are consistent with the Manual; and - b) To review individual tenure and promotion cases and to recommend to the Vice Provost for or against tenure and/or promotion. - No person who serves on a campus T&P committee or who is in a supervisory role relative to the candidate, may serve on the RCTP. - Associate Professors who serve on the Regional Campuses Promotion and Tenure Committee will not be present during deliberation on candidates for Professor except when invited to present a file.
-In any case, no Associate Professor will be present during the vote on a candidate for Professor. - The basis for voting by individual RCTP members is the material in the file presented to the RCTP and the recommendation and justifications of the campus T&P committee and the recommendations and rationale of administrators that accompany it.
-Members of the RCTP consider only the criteria applicable to the case and are guided by reasonable deference to the votes and rationale of the members of the campus T&P committee, the quality of the material in the file, the quality of the justifications that accompany the votes and administrative recommendations, and the strength of support on the local campus and within the USC system.
+In reviewing files the responsibility of the RCTP Committee is two fold: - a) To verify that criteria used by campus are consistent with the Manual; and - b) To review individual tenure and promotion cases and to recommend to the Vice Provost and Executive Dean for Regional Campuses and Continuing Education for or against tenure and/or promotion. - No person who serves on a campus tenure and promotion committee or who is in a supervisory role relative to the candidate may serve on the RCTP Committee. - Associate Professors who serve on the Regional Campuses Tenure and Promotion Committee will not be present during deliberation on candidates for Professor except when invited to present a file.
+In any case, no Associate Professor will be present during the vote on a candidate for Professor. - The basis for voting by individual RCTP Committee members is the material in the file presented to the RCTP Committee and the recommendation and justifications of the campus tenure and promotion committee and the recommendations and rationale of administrators that accompany it.
+Members of the RCTP Committee consider only the criteria applicable to the case and are guided by reasonable deference to the votes and rationale of the members of the campus tenure and promotion committee, the quality of the material in the file, the quality of the justifications that accompany the votes and administrative recommendations, and the strength of support on the local campus and within the USC system.